instana/otel-dc/README.md

 ## Run

-- ### Run with source code
+- ### Run with source code (Take the database plugin as an example)

 1) Make sure code is built with Java SDK required version.

 2) Refine configuration file (config/config.yaml) according to your own database.
 Right now we provide Data Collector for following databases:
   - DaMeng database
+  - Oceanbase
+  - Informix

   >*Note: We respect the OTel community conventions and consider more about popular database engines for conventionss.
-While we may create
-  > implementations from those databases without OTel support based on user requirements or developer contributions. *
+While we may create implementations from those databases without OTel support based on user requirements or developer contributions. *

 3) Start up your OTLP backend which accept OTLP connections.
 Right now we support following protocols:
 - otlp/grpc
+- otlp/http

 4) Option-1: Run the Data Collector with gradle
 ```bash